laurci/kubernate/docs/utilities.md

 ### Definition<T>

-The `Definition` generic can be used to retreive a type definition from the name of the type.
+The `Definition` generic can be used to retrieve a type definition from the name of the type.
 This is useful when you want to pass parameters or return values between functions and you want them to be typed.

 ```typescript
 import {Definition} from "kubernate";